vtexdocs/help-center-content/docs/announcements/en/admin-disponivel-em-japones.md

 author: 5WE9zkDdoqqUMRbxIgmp1o
 slug: admin-disponivel-em-japones
 legacySlug: konnichiwa-the-admin-is-now-available-in-japanese
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The Admin has a new language option
+announcementSynopsisEN: 'The Admin has a new language option'
 ---

 The Admin currently supports different language options.
 This enhances the overall product experience, not only through translations but also on a cultural level, taking into account the particularities of each country.